Frequently Asked Questions

 I can’t advise you.
 Every person’s situation is unique.
 This is why you may need to hire a financial advisor.

 The model portfolio is the way I would manage a substantial portion of my assets, given my tolerance for risk, goals, circle of competence, etc. It provides a certain level of accountability as well as an illustration of how to manage a hypothetical portfolio in real time.
 But it’s up to you to figure out how to use this information.
 You could take some of your assets and replicate this.
-Or you could start to build positions slowly.
+Or you could start to build positions slowly, focusing on those trading at the biggest discounts to my estimate of fair value.
 Or just buy positions that make sense to you, that you understand, and have confidence in.

 You should do your own homework regardless.
 In doing so, you may quickly eliminate half of my ideas.
 Or you may simply incorporate some of the investment themes into your own thinking, but build an entirely different portfolio.